Internship Opportunities

 About the Role

-Step into a role where you actively support individuals working toward meaningful employment while building your own career-ready skill set.
+Step into a role where you actively support individuals working towards employment while building your own career-ready skill set.
 You will work directly with clients as they prepare for the workforce, providing hands-on guidance that creates impact.
 This is an excellent opportunity for students seeking practical experience in coaching, workforce development, and professional communication.

 Key Responsibilities: